cometa-rocks/cometa_documentation/README.md

 Then you would create a feature "Logon System XYZ" and include this feature in all you other features using the step `"Run feature with {name or id} before continue"`

+<a name="up-and-download"></a>
+# Upload and Download Files

+For **Uploading** use the step `Upload a file by clicking on "{selector}" using file "{filename}"`.

+`selector` is the xpath, id or css selector of the input field to be used.

+`filename` is the path of the upload file in the headless browsers home-directory.

+Inside the homedirectory are two folders "Downloads" and "uploads".
+In Downloads all downloaded files from any testcase can be found in a subfolder with the feature-ID.
+Files in the uploads folder can only be provided by sys administration.
+The files must be copied to `<cometainstallation>/backend/behave/uploads/`

+In general Selenium is not able to use or control the upload window which normal pops up, when we click on "Upload something".

+Question: So how do we upload something, if we cannot control the window which is responsible for this?

+Answer: We select the `input field` in HTML where the file should be stored and send the upload filename via send_keys() into that item.

+Question: My input field is hidden.
+So I cannot select it.
+What now?

+Answer: Make it visible with javascript by setting the correct attributes.

+For **Downloading** use the step `Download a file by clicking on "{linktext}"` ... downloads a file, watch which file is downloaded and assign them to feature_result and step_result, linktext can be a text, css_selector or even xpath

+The Downloaded file be re-used for uploading somewhere else.

 <a name="integration"></a>

 # Integration with Webhooks